-Texas Patriots PAC will resume regular meetings shortly and our meetings are open to the public.
+Texas Patriots PAC holds regular monthly meetings and our meetings are open to the public.
 Check our events calendar frequently for upcoming events in your area.
 Subscribe to our email list and follow us on social media for the latest updates.

 Dr. Julie Turner – President, co-founder